golishivaprasadreddy/memebot_discord/README.md

 <img src="https://octodex.github.com/images/manufacturetocat.png" alt="image of manufacturetocat" width="200"/>

 ### Step 1: Add a .env file
 This template repository requires a `.env` file to pass variables to your application.
-The `.env` file is used to store data that you want to keep private or hidden like API keys or tokens from external services like Discord.
+The `.env` file is used t   o store data that you want to keep private or hidden like API keys or tokens from external services like Discord.

 This template repository has a sample .env file, `.env-sample`, that you can rename to `.env` or copy and paste the variables in `.env-sample` into a new `.env` file.

 ### Step 2: Add your favorite meme